ImagineCemeteries/ImagineCemeteries/240326_Manual/240917_c1_cliffnotes.md

     - the good the bad the ugly, the christians the wiccans the hindu, the scientologies We are really counting on the superbeings that can travel to the Drave in person, but we can't guarentee they will help us.
 This next step is for all spiritual entities who can't visit the Drave, you have another option to eliminate the dark cloud.
 Just like taking a dip in the Drave, going to the cemetary cleanses the dark cloud's sticky spiritual energy off your spiritual body allowing for clearer thoughts and more focus.

 The thing about the Drava river is that it is almost instantaneous, as soon as you see it this cloud of nasty energy just drains off of you -- visiting the cemetary doesn't work as fast.
 But if you spend a whole hour in the cemetary you should come out feeling better than you've felt in years, like a weight lifted off your shoulders.
+Just TRY IT.

 Go to the last cemetary you remember, put your hands on a tree in the cemetary.
 The tree is IMPORTANT because it accelerates the process.
 Just being in a cemetary doesn't cut it.
 Then you need to stay there for at least 20 mintutes, but an hour if you can.
 We recommend repeating this process daily, having "a shower" will clear your mind, sharpen your focus and prepare you for the daily battles ahead.